 Welcome to the home page of the Nymphalidae Systematics Group headed by Niklas Wahlberg.
-We have been based at the Laboratory of Genetics, University of Turku from 2006-2015.
-From the beginning of 2016, we are based at the Department of Biology, Lund University.
+We are based at the Department of Biology, Lund University.
 Our major goal is to contribute to the understanding of evolutionary processes that are involved in diversification of species.
 Our model group has for long been the family Nymphalidae, which has been of exceptional utility in developing both practical laboratory methods as well as insights into the processes leading to diversification.
 Our results have shown that the butterflies are older than previously thought and that there have been several periods during the history of the Earth that have strongly affected the diversification of Nymphalidae, such as the Cretaceous-Paleogene mass extinction event and the drying up of the planet during the Oligocene.

 These results, along with results suggesting that similar patterns are found in the other butterfly families, have prompted us to expand our studies to other families of Lepidoptera.
 In particular we have been working on the noctuoid complex of families and Geometridae, but are also working in collaboration on other families.
 We have been able to utilize the primers developed for Nymphalidae across all of Lepidoptera, which allows us to rapidly generate large datasets for analysis.
 We are also currently developing new methods that take advantage of Next Generation Sequencing technologies, that allow us to generate much larger datasets than earlier.
 We thus intend to test new and exciting hypotheses about the factors driving diversification in Lepidoptera, from the comparatively species poor nonditrysians to the large megadiverse families of Ditrysia.